2018 and Beyond

-Students studying Advanced Placement (AP) or International Baccalaureate (IB) courses in biology, American history or American government may take and substitute test scores for end-of-course state exams to avoid double testing.
+Students studying Advanced Placement (AP) or International Baccalaureate (IB) courses in biology, American history or American government may take and substitute test scores for end-of-course state exams to earn graduation points.
 Students also may substitute grades from College Credit Plus courses in these science and social studies subjects for end-of-course state exams.

 - Industry credential and workforce readiness

 Students earn 12 points through a State Board of Education-approved, industry-recognized credential or group of credentials in a single career field and achieve a workforce readiness score on the WorkKeys assessment.
 The state of Ohio will pay one time for those who take the WorkKeys assessment.

 Students earn “remediation-free” scores in English language arts and mathematics on a nationally recognized college admission exam.
 The state of Ohio will pay one time for all 11th grade students in the classes of 2018 and beyond to take either the ACT or SAT free of charge.
 The student’s district selection applies to all schools in the district for one school year.
 Test selection may change from one school year to the next.

 1 Mathematics units must include one unit of algebra II or the equivalent of algebra II.
 Exceptions: a) Algebra II is not a requirement for students following a career-technical pathway.
 However, students still must have four units in mathematics, and b) A family may decide that their child is not prepared to meet the graduation requirement for a higher level math course.
 Or, their child may be planning a career that does not require higher level math.
 Algebra II may not be a requirement for this student.
 Here is more information on Curriculum Choices.